 Since our last Learning Session in Chicago, even more communities have reached quality data, made progress on reducing youth and family homelessness, and everything in between.

 With celebrations came new commitments and goals.
-After Fremont County was recognized for their functional zero achievement for veteran and chronic populations, they announced that they joined the Zero for All cohort, meaning they will be working toward making homelessness rare, brief and nonrecurring—for all!
+After Fremont County was recognized for their functional zero achievement for veterans and quality by-name data for their chronic population, they announced that they joined the Zero for All cohort, meaning they will be working toward making homelessness rare, brief and nonrecurring — for all!

 DeeDee Clement, Executive Director at Loaves and Fishes Ministries, gave a word of advice to other communities on this journey: “Don’t give up.
 There are people who are relying on you to get them into a home.
 Believe in the process that you and your team have created.
 It is possible to solve homelessness, and we will.”